isaacs/node-glob/README.md

 `magicalBraces:true` is in the options, brace expansion _is_ treated as a pattern having magic.

+## `escape(pattern: string, options?: GlobOptions) => string`

+Escape all magic characters in a glob pattern, so that it will only ever match literal strings

+If the `windowsPathsNoEscape` option is used, then characters are escaped by wrapping in `[]`, because a magic character wrapped in a character class can only be satisfied by that exact character.

+Slashes (and backslashes in `windowsPathsNoEscape` mode) cannot be escaped or unescaped.

+## `unescape(pattern: string, options?: GlobOptions) => string`

+Un-escape a glob string that may contain some escaped characters.

+If the `windowsPathsNoEscape` option is used, then square-brace escapes are removed, but not backslash escapes.
+For example, it will turn the string `'[*]'` into `*`, but it will not turn `'\\*'` into `'*'`, because `\` is a path separator in `windowsPathsNoEscape` mode.

+When `windowsPathsNoEscape` is not set, then both brace escapes and backslash escapes are removed.

+Slashes (and backslashes in `windowsPathsNoEscape` mode) cannot be escaped or unescaped.

 ## Class `Glob`

 An object that can perform glob pattern traversals.